cro0sh/song-screener/README.md

 1. Download all required packages.
 This means googling or using pip or install.packages("tidytext") as an example.
 2. Search and replace all client_id and client_secret variables in Songscreenerv0.8.py with your spotify API credientials
-3. There is a bug in the R code you will have to fix because the package for it changed (it was built in 2017/2018).
-4. Thank you to all the packages and developers that made this app possible.
+3. Thank you to all the packages and developers that made this app possible.
-5. Important tip to get working on linux: sudo apt-get install liblapack-dev sudo apt-get install libblas-dev
+4. Important tip to get working on linux: sudo apt-get install liblapack-dev sudo apt-get install libblas-dev